HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $coursecode
    - Type: varchar
-   - Description: The course code
+   - Description: Course code

 - Parameter: $coursename
-   - Type: int
+   - Type: varchar
-   - Description: describe parameter
+   - Description: The name of the course

 - Parameter: $copycourse
-   - Type: ?
+   - Type: varchar
    - Description: Version ID of the course to copy from

 - Parameter: $startdate